-CTE electives meet every day for one semester.
-Each course makes up half of one of the eight periods in your student's day.
+CTE electives last for one semester.
 Students can choose to take all or none of the CTE electives.
 Parkway South Middle offers the following CTE electives:

 - Engineering Challenge

 - Entrepreneurs, Innovators & App Creators

 - Family and Consumer Sciences Exploration

 - Multimedia: Video Production